 Head to Eat Streat for dinner, Rotorua’s million dollar outdoor dining facility.
 Choose one restaurant, or create your own progressive dinner.
 Whatever path you choose, make sure you save room for CBK’s cookie skillet with tiramisu ice cream.
 A sweet ending to an amazing (albeit stinky) day.

-Day 13: It’s your last full day, so take your hairy Hobbit feet down to The Shire.
-At Hobbiton, you will learn the secret of the plum trees, glimpse the loud-mouth frogs that almost made a cameo, and the sheep that weren’t “middle earth” enough for the Peter Jackson among other things.
+It’s your last full day, so take your hairy Hobbit feet down to The Shire.
+At the Hobbiton Movie Set, you will learn the secret of the plum trees, glimpse the loud-mouth frogs that almost made a cameo, and the sheep that weren’t “middle earth” enough for the Peter Jackson among other things.

 Your ticket includes a free drink at The Green Dragon, all of which are Hobbiton exclusives… so enjoy it!
 We made sampling ciders one of our road trip missions and Hobbiton’s cider was voted the best in our very scientific study.